Student Development Services

-Arkansas law of 2009 requires documentation of two doses of Measles/Mumps/Rubella (MMR) vaccination for all incoming freshmen and foreign-born students.
+Arkansas law of 2009 requires graduate students to provide documentation of one dose of Measles/Mumps/Rubella (MMR) vaccination.
 Students enrolled only in online courses, or those born prior to 1957 are exempt from this requirement.

 To receive an application for any exemption, contact the Arkansas Department of Health at (501) 661-2169.
 You can receive the MMR vaccine on campus.

 Arkansas Law regarding Act 96 of 1913 requires all incoming students who were born or have lived for longer than six months in countries where Tuberculosis is endemic to show documentation of a TB skin test administered in the U.S. within six months of classes beginning.
 This can be done on campus.

 The International Programs Department (IPD) serves the needs of international students including Walton Scholars, MKs, and third culture students.
 The office also offers assistance with international student orientation, immigration regulations, and international education opportunities.
 IPD sponsors social and cultural activities to promote intercultural awareness and understanding among the entire JBU community.

 Mission Statement: The International Programs Department of John Brown University supports students, faculty, and staff who will benefit from and contribute to the intercultural environment of JBU.

 United States Citizenship and Immigration Services.
 IPD assists students, faculty, and staff in obtaining and maintaining the proper immigration status.
 Workshops are conducted on immigration, employment, and U.S. tax issues.